Lameness in poultry?

-In several countries, footpad dermatitis in poultry is monitored as a welfare indicator.
+Did you know?
+In several countries, footpad lesions in poultry is monitored as a welfare indicator.
 Moreover, chicken feet are exported to Asia for human consumption.
-Thus, a high occurrence of footpad dermatitis comes along with profit losses.
+Thus, a high occurrence of footpad lesions comes along with profit losses.
 But how do these lesions actually arise?
 When the callus softens due to prolonged exposition to moist litter, fine cracks in the epithelia arise, into which bacteria like Staphylococcus aureus may invade.
 In addition, ammonia irritates the upper layers of the skin and thus facilitate the occurrence of these necrotic lesions.
 In the further course the bacteria cause painful inflammation, deep ulcers, and swelling of the football.
 As one consequence, the animal changes its behavior and through the reduction of mobility, feed intake decreases.
-Lameness in poultry leads to performance reduction.
+Lameness in poultry can lead to performance reduction.
 Slow healing of the inflammation leads to continuous contamination of the litter with bacteria and infections of other animals – a vicious cycle that needs to be breached.

 The cause of this wet litter is a multi-factorial problem.
 But let’s not get ahead of ourselves:

-Increased litter-moisture frequently raises from management problems, which subsequently affect animal stress, gut health and feed intake.
+Increased litter-moisture frequently raises from management problems, which subsequently affect animal stress, gut resilience and feed intake.

-An adequate feeding strategy is crucial to reduce litter moisture and with it the risk of footpad lesions and lameness in poultry.
+An adequate feeding strategy is crucial to maintain gut resilience in poultry and reduce litter moisture.
 Although modern feeding strategies, like pelleting increase nutrient density and improve feed intake – they simultaneously stimulate water intake.
 Due to increased feeding of highly concentrated diets, the water to feed ratio has increased in recent years.
 Any changes in nutrient supply have a strong impact on the excretion of water: an excess nutrient supply above needs increases the birds’ excretion, including those of water.
 Consequently, a balanced diet adjusted to the needs of the bird can help to improve litter quality.

-While adjustments in housing and feeding strategies are relatively easy to handle, maintaining gut health - especially intestinal Integrity - requires special attention.
+While adjustments in housing and feeding strategies are relatively easy to handle, maintaining gut resilience - especially intestinal Integrity - requires special attention.

-High intestinal integrity is one of the key factors to decrease litter moisture and thereby to maintain normal health of the poultry feet.
-Intestinal integrity can also be influenced by feeding.
+Maintained intestinal integrity is one of the key factors to decrease litter moisture and thereby to maintain normal health of the poultry feet.
+Did you know that intestinal integrity can also be influenced by feeding?